-We trade American Depositary Shares (ADSs) on the Nasdaq Global Select Market, or Nasdaq, and one ADS represents six ordinary shares.
+We trade American Depositary Shares (ADSs) on the Nasdaq Capital Market, or Nasdaq, and one ADS represents six ordinary shares.
 Our stock options cover our ordinary shares.
-The exercise price of our stock options, other than our RSU-style options, is equal to the fair market value of our ordinary shares, which is based on the closing market price on Nasdaq of an ADSs divided by six.
+The exercise price of our stock options, other than our RSU-style options, is equal to the fair market value of our ordinary shares, which is based on the closing market price on Nasdaq of an ADS divided by six.

 Historically, we have granted equity awards to our employees, including our NEOs, in the form of options to purchase our ordinary shares.
 In December 2017, our Remuneration Committee determined that an increasing number of companies in our compensation peer group grant full value awards, such as restricted stock unit awards, and approved the addition of RSU-style options (which are substantively similar to restricted stock units) to our compensation program to attract and retain highly qualified executives and employees.
-In this regard, while both stock options and RSU-style options enable our executive officers to benefit, like shareholders, from any increases in the value of our stock, our stock options are set with an exercise price fixed at the nominal value of an ordinary share so, during periods of stock market volatility, RSU-style options may help retain employees.
+In this regard, while both stock options and RSU-style options enable our executive officers to benefit, like shareholders, from any increases in the value of our stock, our stock options deliver future value only if the value of our stock increases above the exercise price.
+In contrast, RSU-style options are set with an exercise price fixed at the nominal value of an ordinary share so, during periods of stock market volatility, RSU-style options may help retain employees.
 In addition, full value awards, such as RSU-style options, are less dilutive to existing shareholders since fewer shares are needed to achieve an equivalent value relative to stock options.